 - Zone C

 - Zone D

-- Public Appearances by Candidates for Statewide Office.
-Statewide, elected officials may participate in public activities, such as half-time presentations at athletic events, by request to and upon approval of the President of the University and as coordinated through the Athletic Director or his designee.
+- Public Appearances by Candidates for Statewide Office: Statewide, elected officials may participate in public activities, such as half-time presentations at athletic events, by request to and upon approval of the University president and as coordinated through the athletics director or their designee.
 The University respectfully asks that such requests be made only in non-election years.

 The University recognizes the right of individuals and groups to conduct peaceful demonstrations.
 To assure demonstrations do not disrupt normal campus processes and operations, the following regulations regarding time, place, and manner will apply to individuals and groups not affiliated with the University:

 - Public Demonstration Zones: The following locations shall be deemed public demonstration zones:

 - Zone A

 - Calendar: Organized groups may demonstrate on campus once during each fall, spring, and summer term in the assigned demonstration zone only.

 - Length: Demonstrations may occur for up to four hours on three consecutive days.
 The demonstration shall be deemed to have begun at the time and date indicated on the application.